MediaTek-Labs/mt3620_m4_software/MT3620_M4_Sample_Code/FreeRTOS/MT3620_RTApp_FreeRTOS_DMA/README.md

 ### Description
 This sample demonstrates how to use DMA on an MT3620 real-time core.
 - ISU0 UART interface is used to print the output log.
-- Fullsize dma channel is used to copy data from source memory to desitination memory.
+- Fullsize DMA channel is used to copy data from the source memory to the destination memory.
-(Note, This sample code only demonstrates "memory to meory" DMA.
+(Note, This sample code only demonstrates "memory to memory" DMA.
 Regarding the example of "memory to peripheral" or "peripheral to memory" DMA, please refer to UART/SPI/I2S sample code.)
 (Note, UART port number in main.c could be changed from **OS_HAL_UART_ISU0** to **OS_HAL_UART_PORT0** to use M4 dedicate UART port.)
-Please refer to the [MT3620 M4 API Rerference Manual](https://support.mediatek.com/AzureSphere/mt3620/M4_API_Reference_Manual) for the detailed API description.
+Please refer to the [MT3620 M4 API Reference Manual](https://support.mediatek.com/AzureSphere/mt3620/M4_API_Reference_Manual) for the detailed API description.

 ### Prerequisites
 * **Hardware**